DanielRg3/HW-19-ProgressivBudget/README.md

-# HomeWork 19 "Online/Offline Budget Trackers"
+# HomeWork 19 "Online/Offline Budget Tracker"

 ## Project Description
 In this project, we need to add functionality to a Budget Tracker application in order to allow the user to use the app even when they are offline.